knative/docs/docs/developer/serving/services/ingress-class.md

 # Configuring Services custom ingress class

-By default, when a Knative Service is created an Ingress Class (`ingress.class`) is automatically chosen for it based on the value in the `config-network` ConfigMap located inside the `knative-serving` namespace.
+When a Knative Service is created an ingress class (`ingress.class`) is automatically assigned to it, based on the value in the `config-network` ConfigMap located inside the `knative-serving` namespace.
 This ConfigMap is part of Knative Serving installation.
 If the ingress class is not specified, this defaults to `istio.ingress.networking.knative.dev`.
 Once configured the `ingress.class` is used for all Knative Services unless it is overridden with an `ingress.class` annotation.

+!!! warning
+    Changing the ingress class in `config-network` ConfigMap will only affect newly created Services

 ## Using the ingress class annotation